Dwaeck/mt_fs21_ex5/README.md

     ./download_iwslt_2017_data.sh

-Sub-sample the training data.
-Do this for both source and target language.
+The script sub-samples the training data to 100k sentence pairs.
+It also tokenizes them.
+Use the script for training, developing and testing files of both source and target language.

     python translation.py ./data/file > ./data/file_with_100k_sentence_pairs

-Preprocess training, developing and testing files of both source and target language in order to learn a BPE model.
+BPE preprocess the training, developing and testing files in order to learn a BPE model.
+See: https://github.com/rsennrich/subword-nmt#best-practice-advice-for-byte-pair-encoding-in-nmt

-Use the following command to create a joint vocabulary for training a BPE model
+Use the following command to create a joint vocabulary.

     python tools/joeynmt/scripts/build_vocab.py preprocessed_data_of_source_language preprossed_data_of_target_language --output_path ./data/joint_vocabulary

+Change settings in ./configs/model where src_vocab = trg_vocab = the created joint vocabulary and the data for training, developing and testing are yoour preprocessed files.

 Train a model: